tiagoporto/swill-boilerplate/README.md

     $ npm install
     ```

-1. Run all the settings and choose the CSS preprocessor that you will use(execute only once).
+1. Run all the settings and choose the CSS preprocessor that you will use (execute only once).
     * Run the task `setup` and pass the parameter the preprocessor.

     ```sh
     $gulp setup --sass|stylus
     ```

-1. At the first time run the task `gulp` with parameter `compile` and start the development
+1. On your first run, execute the task `gulp` with parameter `compile` and start the development

     ```sh
     $ gulp --compile